0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 ---
-sidebar_label: Swap Tokens with Swap API
+sidebar_label: How to Use Swap API
 sidebar_position: 1
 description: Learn how to use the Swap API to access the most efficient liquidity for ERC20 tokens through a single API.
 ---

-# Swap Tokens with Swap API
+# How to Use Swap API

 :::info
 After May 8, 2023, all API requests without an API key will return an error.
 Follow [this guide](/introduction/getting-started) for how to get a live API key and use it for any 0x products.
 :::

+This guide covers the steps required to use [Swap API](/0x-swap-api/introduction).
+If you are looking for and end-to-end tutorial that shows how to implement the Swap API in a deployable DApp, check out [How to Build a Token Swap DApp](/0x-swap-api/guides/how-to-build-a-token-swap-dapp-with-0x-api).

+## About Swap API

 [Swap API](/0x-swap-api/introduction) is the recommended way of interacting with 0x protocol for retail trade.
 Under the hood, the API performs three tasks:

 * Queries prices of ERC20 assets from multiple decentralized exchanges and market makers
 * Aggregates the liquidity from the queried sources to provide the best price possible
 * Returns the trade in a format that can be easily executed using the Web3 library of your choice

+## Code Sandbox

 If you prefer diving into code, see how the following steps are implemented in this [CodePen](https://codepen.io/0xProject/pen/abVJYra) sandbox!
 Otherwise, continue on as we go through the steps needed to use Swap API.